epsilon537/boxlambda/docs/test-build-invalid-addr.md

 ## Invalid Address Test

-This test verifies that reading from or writing to an invalid address does not cause an exception and that reading from an invalid address returns the value 0xDEADBEEF.
+This test verifies that reading from or writing to an invalid address does not cause an exception and that reading from an invalid address returns the value `0xDEADBEEF`.

 ### Invalid Address Test on Verilator

-Build the `invalid_address` project:
+Build the *invalid_address* project:

 ```
 cd build/sim-a7-100/gw/projects/invalid_address